1985

 The First Days of the Moriah Fund

-Robert & Clarence Efroymson found Moriah by joining their individual foundations.
-Mary Ann Stein becomes the President and establishes its program areas to address human and civil rights both in the United States and Israel, women’s rights and reproductive health, as well as conservation and environmental issues.
+Robert and Clarence Efroymson found The Moriah Fund by combining their individual foundations.
+Mary Ann Stein becomes the President and establishes its program areas in the United States and Israel.

 1998